olivDiogo/lap-time-simulator/docs/useCases/uc03_startSimulation/uc03readme.md

 # UC03 - Start a simulation

 ## Description
-As a user, I want to start a simulation with a vehicle and a track.
+As a user, I want to start a simulation with a vehicle and a track, and get the results.

 ## System Interaction
 ![SSD](ssd_uc03_v1.svg)